Bienvenidos To Spanish honors 3/ dual credit

 Discipline: Students must follow all District and School rules while at PHS.
 In addition, my class rules are as follows:

 ● Cell phones/personal devices are allowed only for educational purposes.
 (See student handbook for details.)

 ● MUST be on time.

-The consequences of rule infractions include, but are not limited to: verbal warning, seat change, parent contact, detention, and/or an office referral.
+The consequences of rule infractions include, but are not limited to: lunch detention, seat change, parent contact, and/or an office referral.